Legalphoenix/llmcodebase/README.md

 CODE_EXTENSIONS: File types to include content from.
 SKIP_CONTENT_EXTENSIONS: File types to list in tree but skip content.
 IGNORE_FOLDERS: Folders to completely exclude.

+Tip: if you struggle to follow what to do, use ChatGPT to tell you what to do.